gesuwen/Machine-Learning/README.md

 **vanilla_q.py** Implementation of vanilla Q-learning algorithm on OpenAI gym Taxi-v2 example and CartPole-v0 example (with binarized states)

 **sarsa.py** Expected Value SARSA with epsilon-greedy policy on OpenAI cliff Walking example

+**experience_replay.py** Use experience replay to train Q-learning and EV-SARSA on OpenAI gym Taxi-v2 example

+**approx_q.py** Build a neural network by keras/tensorflow for approximate Q learning on OpenAI gym CartPole-v0 example